artoo-corporation/D2-Python/README.md

 D2 lets you put a fast, default‑deny RBAC guard in front of any Python function your LLM (or app) can call.

 - Secure by default: if a tool isn’t explicitly allowed, it’s blocked
-- Seamless DX: one decorator + a per‑request user context
+- Small surface area: one decorator, a per-request user context, and you’re good to go
+- Declarative input/output guardrails: describe argument constraints and redaction rules in policy; D2 enforces them around your tool automatically
+- Telemetry with guardrails: metrics + usage events stream out automatically, and exporter hiccups never crash your app
-- Local mode for dev; Cloud mode adds signed bundles, polling, and usage analytics
+- Local files for dev, signed bundles for prod: flip on Cloud mode for polling, JWKS rotation, and hosted analytics
-- Telemetry out of the box; no crashes on exporter failures

 —